-- Step One: Consumer completes Grievance form provided by employee or through PATHIHC.COM and submits to the Operations Team.
-The Operations Team has 10 business days to investigate and respond in writing. - Step Two: The Operations Team will attempt to resolve the issue.
+- Step One: Consumer completes Grievance form provided by employee or through PATHIHC.COM and submits it to the Operations Team.
+The Operations Team has 10 business days to investigate and respond in writing. - An investigator will contact you to get more details of your grievance, and what would be a satisfactory resolution for you.
+We may ask you for any evidence you may have such as copies of text messages, phone call logs, or e-mails.
+We will also ask you for contact information about any witnesses. - Step Two: The Operations Team will attempt to resolve the issue.
 If The Operations Team resolution does not satisfactorily resolve the issue, the decision can be appealed in writing to the Clinical/Regional Director.
 The consumer is responsible for insuring that the appeal is received by the Clinical/Regional Director within 10 business days of the Operations Team response.
 The Clinical/Regional Director is to receive a copy of the original grievance form completed and signed by the person served.
 The Clinical/Regional Director has 10 business days to respond in writing. - Step Three: If the person served is dissatisfied with the Clinical/Regional Director's decision a final appeal may be made to the CEO by submitting the grievance to the CEO.
 The Committee will hear the issue at the next regularly scheduled meeting. - A person served filing a grievance against the Clinical/Regional Director may appeal to The Operations Team.
-The timeframes in Step One will apply. - The person served has the right to contact UTDHS, respective licensing boards, and CARF at (888) 281-6531.

-• Final decisions on grievances are not precedent setting or binding on future grievances unless they are officially stated as Company policy.
+The timeframes in Step One will apply. - The person served has the right to contact UTDHS, respective licensing boards, and CARF at (888) 281-6531. - Final decisions on grievances are not precedent setting or binding on future grievances unless they are officially stated as Company policy.

-The agency will not allow any retaliation against any person who files a grievance
+The agency will not allow any retaliation against any person who files a grievance care and outcomes related to your services or service delivery in general.